GatherPress/gatherpress/readme.md

 - Email notification when event starts. ([#](https://github.com/GatherPress/gatherpress/issues/429))
 - Event federation using ActivityPub ([#](https://github.com/GatherPress/gatherpress/issues/569))

-### Contribute

-If you wish to share in the collaborative of work to build GatherPress, please drop us a line either via [WordPress Slack](https://make.wordpress.org/chat/) or on [GatherPress.org](https://gatherpress.org/get-involved).
-The development location of the GatherPress project can be found at [https://github.com/gatherpress/gatherpress](https://github.com/gatherpress/gatherpress).
-All contributions are welcome: code, design, user interface, documentation, [translation](https://translate.wordpress.org/projects/wp-plugins/gatherpress/) and more.

 ### Third-Party Libraries

 This plugin leverages the following third-party libraries for various functionalities: